is6481/lab1/README.md

 data warehouse, through ETL processes and ends up in a front-end system.
-Domo also highlights some of the advancements discussed in the text especially around the ability to search for data, the ability to create alerts. and the ability to have reports sent at specified intervals (this will make sense as we go through the course).
+Domo also highlights some of the advancements discussed in the text especially around the ability to search for data, the ability to create alerts, and the ability to have reports sent at specified intervals (this will make sense as we go through the course).

 You can sign up for a student version of Domo [here](http://www.domo.com/start/student).
 You will have access to a current version of Domo for one year.
-Please be responsible regarding what data you bring in to Domo.
+Please be responsible regarding what data you upload to Domo.

 ### R/Rstudio Cloud